cltrudeau/codingnomads/clyde/README.txt

 the file.
 Read each line from the file, parse the X and Y co-ordinates from the line and use the points to draw what is contained in the file.

+There are four CSV files in the data folder you can use to draw pictures.